NVIDIA/grace-cpu-benchmarking-guide/src/index.md

 This guide is best read online at <https://nvidia.github.io/grace-cpu-benchmarking-guide/> since it is a living document and frequently updated with the latest recommendations, performance numbers, and instructions.
 If you'd like to help improve the guide, you can [create a Github issue](https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new) at <https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new>.

 **Note**: The performance numbers presented here are guidelines, not absolute figures.
-CPU performance depends on many factors including memory bandwidth, CPU core frequency, OS kernel version, and platform configuration, so your system may have different performance.
-The relevant system specifications (for example, memory capacity) are provided alongside the performance numbers to help compare your results.
-Regardless, following the instructions given in this guide should help you realize the best possible performance for your particular system.
+Workload performance depends on many aspects of the system (for example, memory bandwidth), so your measured performance may be different.
+The relevant system specifications are provided alongside the performance numbers to help compare your results.
+Following the instructions given in this guide will help you realize the best possible performance for your particular system.

-Use the menu in the left pane to quickly navigate through the guide.
 The guide is divided into the following sections:

 * [Platform Configuration](platform.md): This section helps you tune your system for benchmarking.
 The instructions will help optimize the platform configuration.
 * [Foundational Benchmarks](foundations/index.md): After checking the platform configuration, this section helps you complete a [sanity check](foundations/index.md) and confirm that the system is healthy.